backstage/backstage/.changeset/rotten-trees-mate.md

 '@backstage/plugin-techdocs-backend': patch
 ---

-Provide optional filter parameter in DefaultTechDocsCollator to control where to scan the techdocs entities annotation.
+Provide optional filter parameter in DefaultTechDocsCollator to help limit scanning all entities.